kduby/Lab8/README.md

 Yes, because it can be executed quickly by just testing a message with more than 80 characters and a message less than 80 characters.

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?
+With "headless" set to true, we can run the tests without a browser UI

 5. What would your beforeAll callback look like if you wanted to start from the settings page before every test case?

+pushToHistory('settings', 0);